thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/plugins/netlify-edge.md

       return new Response('There was an error');
   }

+  // Otherwise we can get the "country" variable const { country } = location;

   // Use the Grid-aware Websites library to fetch data for Taiwan, and check if grid-aware website changes should be applied.
     const gridData = await gridAwarePower(country, apiKey);